BellevueCollege/public-docs/git/git-hotfix-release.md

 You can do this by running the following git commands.
 Don't forget to edit the hotfix branch name to match your own.

 ~~~~
-git checkout master
+git checkout trunk
 git merge --no-ff hotfix-v2.5.1
 ~~~~

 ## Step 5: Tag the release
-While still in the *master* branch you should create a tag to document the release.
+While still in the *trunk* branch you should create a tag to document the release.
 The tag name should start with the letter *v* for version followed by the targeted release number.
 You can create a tag for the release with the following command.

 ~~~~
 git tag -a v2.5.1